 General benefits of the pregnancy hormone (P4)

 In women, the hormone estrogen stimulates growth of tissue inside the uterus.
-To keep the body from producing uterine overgrowth caused by estrogen, the hormone progesterone slows this activity and boosts growth elsewhere.
+To keep the body from producing uterine overgrowth caused by estrogen, P4 slows this activity and boosts growth elsewhere.
 Doctors mainly prescribe it to help avoid early miscarriage and maintain a healthy level of the hormone in the uterus during pregnancy.

 There are many other benefits from using P4 outside of pregnancy, including:

 - Helps burn body fat for energy, which aids in maintaining a healthy weight